 This play gym has continued to grow with Izzy from birth to now 5 months.
 As a newborn, she loved to lay on the soft mat and look at the sensory cards.

-We are now reaching the sensory strands, the rattles are a constant favorite, and we *so* close to rolling over thanks to the mirrors that catch her attention.
+We are now reaching the sensory strands, the rattles are a constant favorite, and we are *so* close to rolling over thanks to the mirrors that catch her attention.
 Can’t recommend Lovevery enough to parents!

 Pipette Baby Balm

 Denver has some of the driest air I have ever experienced.
 When we bathe Izzy, we like to use the Pipette Baby Balm on her cheeks where she accidentally scratches herself in the night.
 Now that Izzy sucks on her hands in the night, we are also using the Baby Balm to treat the rough patches on her fingers.